ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 While strolling through tho wood, A tree
 fell down upon his crown, And hurt him
 as it should !
 Had ho been reading of
-the news At home, like neighbour
+the news At home, like neighbour Jim,
+I&#x27;ll bet a cent this accident Had not
+befallen him
 </td></tr></table>

 ---